-At the outset of 2019, there were 11 files carried forward from the previous year which were still in the process of investigation.
-In addition, 21 new complaints were filed with the College and referred to the Inquiry Committee for investigation.
-The Inquiry Committee also initiated 16 own motion investigations against registrants without receiving a formal written complaint.
-The Inquiry Committee issued 19 disposition decisions.
-There were no cases involved fitness to practice issues and no cases of boundary violations.
+At the outset of 2020, there were 12 files carried forward from the previous year which were still in the process of investigation.
+In addition, 8 new complaints were filed with the College and referred to the Inquiry Committee for investigation.
+The Inquiry Committee also initiated 9 own motion investigations against registrants without receiving a formal written complaint.
+The Inquiry Committee issued 20 disposition decisions.
+There were no cases involving fitness to practice issues and no cases of boundary violations.

-Of the 19 investigations that were concluded in 2019, the Inquiry Committee obtained consent orders under s.
-33(6)(c) of the HPA in relation to two complaint files with terms that required the registrants in question to undertake not to repeat the conduct, to undertake remedial action, and to agree to monitoring through random audits by a College appointed inspector.
+Of the 20 investigations that were concluded in 2020, the Inquiry Committee obtained consent orders under s.
+33(6)(c) of the HPA in relation to 10 complaint files with terms that required the registrants in question to undertake not to repeat the conduct, to undertake remedial action, and to agree to monitoring through random audits by a College appointed inspector.

-INQUIRY COMMITTEE
+INOLIRY COMMITTEE

-Of the 19 investigations, the Inquiry Committee determined that the complaint allegations were not substantiated in 13 of the files and took no further action under s.
+Of the 20 investigations, the Inquiry Committee determined that the complaint allegations were not substantiated in 10 of the files and took no further action under s.
 33(6) (a) of the HPA on the basis that the conduct or competence of the registrant was satisfactory.
-Several of these complaints related to concerns about the accuracy of prescriptions where considerable time had passed between the issuance of the prescription and the filing of the complaint or where other optometrists had provided very similar prescriptions to the one issued by the registrant.